admc/wd/README.md

 ### Appium

-Android and iOS work locally and on [Sauce Labs](https://saucelabs.com/platforms/appium).
+Android and iOS work locally and on [Sauce Labs](https://saucelabs.com/platforms/appium) or [BrowserStack](https://www.browserstack.com/automate).

 ## Run the tests!